MONDAY 24th April

 4pm & Midnight & 8am

 The very name summons up something of grandeur and eloquence – and it was.
 Hosted by Laurence Olivier these big name productions – also including the acting talents of Sir John Gielgud, Orson Welles and Robert Morley – were based on works by the world’s leading authors – Charles Dickens, Henry James, Oscar Wilde, Anton Chekhov and Robert Louis Stevenson are but a few of whose company we shall be keeping.
-Today we raise the curtain on a play based on a short story by Brett Harte called The Luck of Roaring Camp introduced and starring SIR LAURENCE OLIVIER
+Today we raise the curtain on Dostoyevsky’s The Judgement featuring TREVOR HOWARD and introduced by SIR LAURENCE OLIVIER

 THE NEW ADVENTURES OF SHERLOCK HOLMES featuring BASIL RATHBONE and NIGEL BRUCE in more of these timeless classic adventures.